-Please, note that all accompanied military personnel are required to reside on base, unless housing reaches the occupancy rate of 98% or more based on the member's pay grade, family status, work location, etc.
+Please note that all accompanied military personnel are required to reside on base, unless housing occupancy rate is at or above 90% based on the member's pay grade, family status, work location, etc.

 The Kadena Housing Office (MHO) on Okinawa has a "Live Where You Work" Policy, which means that every effort is made to offer members a unit closest to their duty station.
 The DoD standard for commute time between home and work is 60 minutes or less.
 Provided above is the Portto-Final Residence Flyer to help navigate through the process (the most current flyer can be found at www.kadena.af.mil/Kadena_Housing_Office/).